 A social wall doesn’t just serve as a brand hub.
 Its “original” and popular use is as a place to collect all contributions in a hashtag campaign, including user-generated content.

 People enjoy interacting with brands.
 So when you run a UGC campaign, create a campaign wall and incorporate it into your website as a way for fans to play an active role.
 Ideally, embed your campaign wall on a landing page designed and created especially for the campaign.

 Share your wisdom

-Is your brand ready for 2017?
+Is your brand ready?
 What have you done to keep your social media profiles in line with your general branding?
 If you have any questions about how you can use Walls.io to make your social branding seamless, let us know!